CSCI-3308-CU-Boulder/3308SP21_section014_2/README.md

 * To stop the application from the CLI
   * $ docker-compose down

-* If encountering issues with database initialization, remove conflicting volumes tied to other docker containers
+* If encountering issues with database initialization, remove conflicting volumes tied to the docker container
   * $ docker volume list
   * $ docker volume rm buff-forums_buff_forums_volume